svera/magento2-developer-exam-notes/README.md

 ---
 > What are the naming conventions, and how are namespaces established?

+The naming of classes and namespaces in Magento 2 conforms to the PSR-4 standard.
+Each class is located in a separate file and is declared in the namespace corresponding to a pattern of the type: {Vendor} \ {Module} \ {Path_1} \ … \ {Path_N}, where each {Path_N} corresponds to a specific folder containing the class file.
+The class names themselves correspond to the StudlyCaps notation.

 ---
 > How can you identify the files responsible for some functionality?